mtchd/scala-talk/llamas.md

 ---

-All llamas have hats, but a hat can come in four different flavours.
+All llamas *must* have hats, but a hat can come in four different flavours.

 ---